aledipa/Free-GPT4-WEB-API/README.md

 ## Libraries

-FreeGPT4-WEB-API uses the Flask and EdgeGPT libraries.
+FreeGPT4-WEB-API uses the Flask and GPT4Free libraries.
 Flask is a micro web framework for Python that allows you to easily create web applications.
-EdgeGPT is a library that provides an interface to the Bing's GPT-4, credits to [A. Cheong's EdgeGPT](https://github.com/acheong08/EdgeGPT).
+GPT4Free is a library that provides an interface to the Bing's GPT-4, credits to [@xtekky's GPT4Free](https://github.com/xtekky/gpt4free).

 ## Notes

 - The demo server may be overloaded and not always work as expected.
 - Any kind of contribution to the repository is welcome.

+## Todo
+- [x] Fix Repository
+- [ ] Update Demo Server
+- [ ] Update Docker Image
+- [ ] Add A.I. provider choice